ManimCommunity/manim/docs/source/guides/deep_dive.rst

 ``Scene.duration``.
 The renderer then checks whether it should skip (it should not), then whether the animation is already cached (it is not).
-The corresponding animation hash value is determined and passed to the file writer, which then also calls ``libav`` to start the writing process which waits for rendered frames from the library.
+The corresponding animation hash value is determined and passed to the file writer.
+The writer resolves the segment target from that key and starts its queued encoder, which waits for rendered frames.

 The scene then ``begin``\ s the animation: for the :class:`.ReplacementTransform` this means that the animation populates